Lido di Jesolo

 About Lido di Jesolo

 Lido di Jesolo is a purpose-built beach resort in north-east Italy, on the Adriatic Sea close to Venice.
 Its miles of sandy beach, rows of sunbeds and night-time entertainment attract thousands of holidaymakers every summer.
+Billed by tour operators as the "Venetian Riviera", this is one of Italy's few package sun-sea-and-sand destinations.

 At the beginning of the twentieth century, Jesolo (pronounced YEZolo) was a small and insignificant mainland settlement in the Veneto region.
 Located near the northern end of the Venetian lagoon, Jesolo also happened to lie in proximity to a long sandy seashore.
 As beach holidays became the fashion, these miles of sand became a resource to exploit.
 By the 1950s a whole new town began appearing along this flat, sandy coastline.
 'Lido di Jesolo' means Jesolo's seaside, and this beach-side town now dwarfs the centro storico of old Jesolo, a few miles inland.
 Nowadays, when Italians say Jesolo, they usually think of the Lido.